Study Skills

 Getting used to studying at uni can take time, and one of the biggest adjustments for many of you is likely to be having to manage your own time outside your uni contact hours.

-The single best thing you can do to get on top of your work is create a weekly schedule - treat studying for your degree like a job, giving yourself set hours when you’re committed to studying.
-If you’re feeling on top of things, you’ll be able to relax a lot more when you’re not studying 🙂
+One of the most helpful things you can do to get on top of your work is to create a weekly schedule.
+Being a university student is your full-time occupation so it’s important to - treat studying for your degree like a job, giving yourself set hours when you’re committed to studying and scheduling your time-off.
+If you’re feeling on top of things, you’ll be able to relax a lot more when you’re not studying.
+Enjoying a proper break from the books will, in turn, benefit your studies.

 Planning your weekly routine will look different for each of you, but here are some suggestions: